Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 if not my_list:
     print("List is empty")
 ```
-**Explanation:** You can compare lists element by element, check lengths, or test for emptiness using various approaches.
+ You can compare lists element by element, check lengths, or test for emptiness using various approaches.